medialab/xan/docs/cmd/frequency.md

     xan freq [options] [<input>]

 frequency options:
     -s, --select <arg>        Select a subset of columns to compute frequencies for.
 See 'xan select --help' for the selection language details.
     --sep <char>              Split the cell into multiple values to count using the provided separator.
     -g, --groupby <cols>      If given, will compute frequency tables per group as defined by the given columns.
     -A, --all                 Remove the limit.
     -l, --limit <arg>         Limit the frequency table to the N most common items.
 Use -A, -all or set to 0 to disable the limit.
                               [default: 10]
     -a, --approx              If set, return the items most likely having the top counts, as per given --limit.
 Won't work if --limit is 0 or with -A, --all.
 Accuracy of results increases with the given limit.
+    -X, --approx-algo <name>  Name of the algorithm to use to find top-k approximation when using the -a/--approx flag.
+Can be either the default `space-saving` (`ss`) algorithm, or `heavy-keeper` (`hk`) algorithm, which is more suited to zipfian streams (items distribution following a power law).
+                              [default: space-saving]
     -N, --no-extra            Don't include empty cells & remaining counts.
     -p, --parallel            Whether to use parallelization to speed up computation.
                               Will automatically select a suitable number of threads to use based on your number of cores.
 Use -t, --threads if you want to indicate the number of threads yourself.
     -t, --threads <threads>   Parellize computations using this many threads.
 Use -p, --parallel if you want the number of threads to be automatically chosen instead.

 Hidden options:
     --no-limit-we-reach-for-the-sky  Nothing to see here...